Would you eat a McDonalds Big Mac that was out-of-date, had been dropped on the floor, and made with a stranger’s bare hands?

 “EQMS centralizes, standardizes, and streamlines quality content and processes throughout the value chain, enabling cross-functional communication and collaboration on critical issues” – CDN2, Unlocking the Value of Enterprise Quality Management Software

-EQMS: Who uses it?
+Who uses EQMS?

 Any organization that gives a damn about quality would benefit from implementing EQMS.
 However, only 20% of companies are currently using an EQMS to control and manage quality.
 It’s generally only adopted by corporations that are heavily regulated.
 Companies in the food, financial or aerospace industries, for example, that need to be compliant with industry standards and regulations such as ISO 22000, AS9100, or ISO 9001.